Reanimal: Development

-The game is currently being developed by Swedish company Tarsier Studios, the creator of the Little Nightmares series.
+Reanimal was developed by Swedish company Tarsier Studios, the creator of the Little Nightmares series.
 After they were acquired by Embracer Group in 2019, the studio in 2021 announced that they will be working on a new intellectual property instead of continuing the series.
 Franchise owner Bandai Namco Entertainment entrusted Supermassive Games to develop Little Nightmares III, while Tarsier worked on Reanimal.
 The team considered Reanimal to be a spiritual successor to the Little Nightmares series, though it was designed to be "more terrifying" than its predecessors.
 The game is developed with Unreal Engine 5.

 Unlike the Little Nightmare series, Reanimal utilizes a dynamic game camera that constantly keeps both characters in frame.
 The goal for the studio was to "maximise claustrophobia and tension" and created a shared sense of horror if players are playing the game cooperatively.
-Narratively, the game relied heavily on environmental storytelling, though both protagonists in the game will be voiced.
+Narratively, the game relies heavily on environmental storytelling, though both protagonists in the game are voiced.
 The team wanted to evoke both a sense of adventure and sense of dread, and they were inspired by games such as It Takes Two, The Legend of Zelda: The Wind Waker and Silent Hill 2.
 The protagonists must face their troubled past as they confront these monsters, whose designs were "centered around" their shared past.
-The team also wanted to created a sense of eeriness using imagery that corrupts and defiles an otherwise peaceful and serene setting.
+The team also wanted to create a sense of eeriness using imagery that corrupts and defiles an otherwise peaceful and serene setting.

+Release

 On 22 March 2023, Tarsier Studios shared a teaser screenshot of the game on their Twitter account.
 Publisher THQ Nordic officially announced the game in August 2024 at Gamescom.
-The game is set to be released for Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S in the first quarter of 2026.
+The game was released for Windows, PlayStation 5, Xbox Series X|S and Nintendo Switch 2 on 13 February 2026.
+A free crossplay "Friend's Pass" is available, allowing players to join a friend online that has purchased the full game.
+A DLC expansion titled The Expanded World is in development, with the first of its three chapters, The Prisoner, releasing on 7 August 2026.

+Reception

+Reanimal received "generally favorable" reviews, according to review aggregator website Metacritic.
+Review aggregator OpenCritic assessed that the game received strong approval, being recommended by 82% of critics.
+Shortly after launch, the game was review bombed on Steam due to players being frustrated that the Friend's Pass was then not available there.
+Several hours later, Tarsier Studios announced the Friend's Pass was now available on Steam.

+Susanne Möller of Sveriges Television's Kulturnyheterna rated the game five out of five, calling it "really unpleasant in the best of ways" and a bit reminiscent of the films of Roy Andersson.
+She said it mixes grotesque evil with childlike innocence and uses the environment for storytelling that remains enigmatic.
+She said the camera is used cleverly to enhance the horror, but occasionally causes annoyance with its behaviour.